eroc123/notes/Newton's second law.md

 $F = m \times a$
 However, considering an object with mass m, with a force F acting on it.
-This causes the object to have a change in velocity, therefo
+This causes the object to have a change in velocity, therefore a change in momentum

+So, the formula becomes $$F = {m_u - m_v \over t}$$